Virginia-iGEM/2018-tutorials/wiki/README.md

 - www.w3schools.com for all basic HTML/CSS/JavaScript lessons
 - www.Codepen.io for any time you need functional CSS or JavaScript that you don't know how to write. *We strongly recommend reading through snippets and understanding them instead of blindly copy-and-pasting, as you may grab some properties or code you really don't want in your wiki.*
 - Team Peshawar 2016 [has their own list of reccommendations](https://2016.igem.org/Team:Peshawar/Wiki).
 You'll notice many of them are the same as ours, they're just using different tools.
 Their guide inspired many of the tools we built.
-- iGEM University of Toronto 2016 has a relevant description of how Mediawiki works on their [Recipes page](https://github.com/igemuoftATG/igemwiki-api/blob/master/recipes/README.md) for the `igemwiki-api` tool, which our own tool makes use of.
+- iGEM University of Toronto 2016 has a relevant description of how Mediawiki works on their [Recipes page](https://github.com/igemuoftATG/igemwiki-api/blob/master/recipes/README.md) for the `igemwiki-api` tool, which our own tool makes use of. **Very useful** for underestanding the black magic that runs the iGEM Wiki.
 - iGEM-Copenhagen 2018 has a list of [awesome iGEM resources](https://igem-copenhagen.github.io/awesome-iGEM/), including wiki resources (including links to our toolset ¯\\_(ツ)_/¯)

 ## Contributing